digitalocean/digitalocean-mcp/README.md

 }
 ```

-4. Replace `/path/to/digitalocean-mcp-server/build/index.js` with the actual path to the built index.js file
-5. Replace `your_personal_access_token` with your actual DigitalOcean API token
+4. Replace `your_personal_access_token` with your actual DigitalOcean API token
-6. Save the file and ensure the server is activated in Cursor Settings → MCP
+5. Save the file and ensure the server is activated in Cursor Settings → MCP

 ## Using with Claude Desktop or Cursor